lcas-k/Cat-Wiki/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This Webapplication is a online Infomrational Website about CatBreeds.
-You can lookup Cats, search specific breeds and see the most searched Breeds.
+This Webapplication is a online informational Website about Cat-Breeds.
+You can lookup Cats, search specific Breeds and see the most searched Breeds.
 If you select a Cat you can see more Information about that breed and additional Photos.

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/f4NJ53rcfgrP6sBMD2jt) was to build an application to complete the given user stories.